Particulars of Directors

 B.Com, MBA, MAICD

-Mr Smith is an accomplished senior executive and non executive director within multinational business environments.
-He has more than 35 years experience in Information Technology, Business Development, and General Management in a wide range of industries and sectors.
+Mr Smith is an accomplished senior executive and non-executive director within multinational business environments.
+He has more than 35 years’ experience in Information Technology, Business Development, and General Management in a wide range of industries and sectors.
 Mr Smith has worked for the Bosch group for the past 28 years in Australia and Germany and is the current Chair and President of Robert Bosch Australia.
-In this role Mr Smith has led the restructuring and transformation of the local Bosch subsidiary.
-Concurrent with this role, he is a non executive director of the various Bosch subsidiaries, joint ventures, and direct investment companies in Australia and New Zealand.
+In this role, Mr Smith has led the restructuring and transformation of the local Bosch subsidiary.
+Concurrent with this role, he is a non-executive director of the various Bosch subsidiaries, joint ventures, and direct investment companies in Australia and New Zealand.
 In addition, Mr Smith is the Chair of the Internet of Things Alliance Australia (IoTAA), the peak body for organisations with an interest in the IoT.
+Mr Smith is also a non-executive director of Alkane Resources Ltd.

 B.Bus, ACIS, AICD